Back

 To display paid promotions, advertisers buy space within the product from app publishers.
 The two parties are connected through a mobile ad network, which is a platform for buying spots for promotions.
 Ad networks use algorithms to show the most engaging videos and banners to the user.

 In-app ads enhance the chances of user engagement, as they help reach out to a more relevant audience.
-The point is, ad networks offer better options for targeted campaigns compared to other similar tools.
+The point is that ad networks offer better options for targeted campaigns compared to other similar tools.

 What are the prospects for in-app advertisements?